duclos-cavalcanti/tum-msei-seminar/README.md

   </a> </td>
   <td>
-  Evaluates NAS as sub-field of Auto-ML and surveys the field as of the current state of the art during the publicatoin of said paper.
+  Evaluates NAS as sub-field of Auto-ML and surveys the field as of the current state of the art during the publication of said paper.
 Also breaks down the main methods within NAS and shows what options exist to mix and match them.
 A great starting point to learn about this field!